krayin/krayin-docs/docs/1.x/advanced/create-payment-method.md

     }
     ```

-3. Register your service provider in the **`config/app.php`** file, also located in the Bagisto root directory:
+3. Register your service provider in the **`config/app.php`** file, also located in the Krayin root directory:

     ```php
     <?php